ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

 * Your Client ID, which is found in the "client id" box in the "Configure" page of your application in the Azure portal
 * Your Secret key, generated when you created the application.
 You cannot show the key after creation.
   If you lost the key, you must create a new one in the "Configure" page of your application.
 * And finally, a tenant ID.
-It's a UUID (e.g. ABCDEFGH-1234-ABCD-1234-ABCDEFGHIJKL) pointing to the AD containing your application.
+It's a UUID (for example, ABCDEFGH-1234-ABCD-1234-ABCDEFGHIJKL) pointing to the AD containing your application.
 You will find it in the URL from within the Azure portal, or in the "view endpoints" of any given URL.